fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    a gain.
 This convention is technically incorrect but usually tolerated and widely used.
 On the other hand, its critics insist on inverting the sign (by multiplying all values by a factor of -1) when one is speaking of "loss".
-   Otherwise, the proper term to seak of is "reflection coefficient", not "return loss".
+   Otherwise, the proper term to speak of is "reflection coefficient", not "return loss".

    This issue can sometimes be quite controversial.
 For example, *IEEE Antennas